sarahmurraydev/kotlin-docs/src/main/kotlin/google/code/labs/CodeLabNotes.md

 2. Implement an Adapter:
 > Your app needs something to take data from the source and format it so each item can be displayed on the recyclerview.
 > An **Adapter** is a design pattern that **adapts** data for this purpose.
-> The recylcerview uses an adapter to figure out how to display data on the screen
+> The RecylcerView uses an adapter to figure out how to display data on the screen

 A Note on RecyclerView Adapter and how things work:
 > When you run the app, RecyclerView uses the adapter to figure out how to display your data on screen.